Mileage Tracking 101: The Art of Efficient Record-Keeping for Maximum Savings

-At the same time, company-owned vehicles are considered taxable fringe benefits if you or your employees use them for personal purposes.
+At the same time, the personal use of company-owned vehicles is considered a taxable fringe benefit for you or your employees.

 Therefore, in either case, it’s necessary to create IRS-compliant logs so that you can substantiate the business use of a vehicle and qualify for a tax write-off.